 In CUBIT, centroidal-area smoothing was used on the quadrilateral boundary.
 After smoothing the quadrilateral mesh, the boundary nodes were fixed and the hexahedral elements were smoothed with a Laplacian smoother, followed by a mesh untangling operation on any hexahedra that may have been inverted by the Laplacian smooth.
-Upon completion of the Laplacian smoothing operation, an optimization algorithm to improve the condition number of each of the elements was performed to give the final results shown in Figure 13.
+Upon completion of the untangling operation, an optimization algorithm to improve the condition number of each facets are overlapped is given on the bottom to give an indication of the overall geometric fidelity of the hexahedral mesh of the elements was performed to give the final results shown in Fig. 13.